angelofallars/pomoff/README.md

 **Pomoff**, a minimalist Pomodoro timer made in `Python`.

 - Configurable durations for work, short break and long break in config.py
-- Pop-up notifications when each interval is done
+- Sound + notifications when each interval is done
 - Easy to hack and make your own changes

 <br>